A generous person will prosper; whoever refreshes others will be refreshed. Proverbs 11:25

 IN YOUR CHAIR TIME TODAY

 Watch some of the stories on ilikegiving.com.
 These stories show how whole life generosity impacts both the giver and the receiver.
-Watch the film I like Listening to see a powerful story of how giving had a major impact and inspired whole life generosity that changed a couple’s life.

 Download a printable PDF of the BTW week here.